When a Documentary Says “This Is Shackleton’s Voice” — But It Isn’t

 - Jan 23

-I want to talk about something that has been quietly bothering me.
+I want to discuss something that has been quietly bothering me.

 “Recorded Voice” and the Assumption We All Make

-On screen, subtitles appeared identifying speakers as “Ernest Shackleton – recorded voice”.
+On screen, subtitles identified speakers as “Ernest Shackleton – recorded voice.”
 The same approach was used for Frank Worsley and other members of the expedition.

 The problem is — that’s not what you’re hearing.